pitpit/pincrawl/README.md

 ### Should

+- send same notifications with onesignal to everyone at the same time  (remote_ids)
+- [ ] inject user and account with a middleware in all routes & template
 - [ ] tracker le dernier prix et la suppression d'une annonce
 - [ ] admin interface to see all scraped ads
 - [ ] declare an alert as invalid (will ask for a manual review)